bcarr092/pyCovertAudio/README.md

 ### Checkout

-Note that this project uses Git submodules
+Note that this project uses Git submodules.
+As such, execute the following command to checkout this project:

 ```
 git clone --recursive https://github.com/bcarr092/pyCovertAudio.git